Lansoprazole treats indigestion and heartburn.

 Do not stop treatment early because your symptoms have got better.

-Your condition may not have been fully healed.
-It may reoccur if you do not finish your course of treatment.
+You may not be fully better.
+Symptoms may come back if you do not finish your course of treatment.

 Most people who take lansoprazole do not have any side effects.